 What is tmux?

 tmux (terminal multiplexer) is a tool that lets you run and manage multiple terminal sessions inside one window.
-It's open source under the BSD license and widely used on Linux and macOS.
+It's open source under the ISC license and widely used on Linux and macOS.
+The tmux wiki is the go-to resource for in-depth documentation.

 You may have heard of GNU Screen — tmux is its modern successor with more features and far more flexible configuration.
 In today's developer community, tmux is the standard choice.